Oldsmobile Cutlass Supreme: Fourth generation (1978–1988)

 The Cutlass Supreme was downsized for 1978, along with the rest of the Cutlass line.
 An upscale Cutlass Calais model was added, differing from the Cutlass Supreme only in minor trim details.
 The new notchback Cutlass Supreme proved to be far more popular than the controversial fastback Cutlass Salon coupe and sedan introduced at the same time.

 The Cutlass Calais, essentially replaced the previous Cutlass Salon series, as far as model position and content were concerned.
 The Calais featured reclining Strato bucket seats, center console, sport steering wheel, full instrumentation, tuned suspension with front and rear sway bars, color-keyed wheelcovers, front grilles mimicking an ice cube tray (as opposed to the waterfall style used with the Cutlass Supreme) and more.

 Both the Cutlass Supreme and Calais were available with T-tops or a factory sunroof, even on the base Cutlass Supreme coupe with the factory radio delete option.

 From 1978 through 1980, a high-performance 442 model was available, and for 1979 (Cutlass Calais), a special-edition performance model, the Hurst/Olds was offered.
 These used the Supreme's notchback body, rather than the standard fastback coupe's.
 Around 2,499 Hurst/Olds were produced - all were powered with an Oldsmobile 5.7L (350 cubic-inch) Rocket V8 (not the diesel engine) sourced from the full-sized Delta 88 and Ninety Eight Regency.
-Also included in the Hurst/Olds package was the Hurst Dual/Gate shifter for the three-speed Turbo Hydra-matic transmission.
+Also included in the Hurst/Olds package was the Hurst Dual/Gate shifter for the three-speed Turbo-Hydramatic transmission.

 In 1978, the Cutlass line featured taillights which had a lighted Oldsmobile rocket logo in the center.

 In 1979, the taillights on the Cutlass line dropped the rocket logo.

 In 1980, the two-door models went back to four headlights.
 A 4-door notchback sedan (known as Cutlass, Cutlass LS, and Cutlass Brougham) replaced the unpopular 4-door "aeroback" Salon, which continued in two-door form for one more year.
 The Supreme Brougham package was available on and off throughout 1978-1988 production.
 This was also the first year GM introduced the OBD-I computer controlled engine management and emission control system.